 This Sunday’s chapel set the perfect tone going into the last week of camp for our Second Session campers.
 The theme was “We’re All in This Together.”
-Yes, it may sound like one of our favorite High School Musical songs (which was, indeed, performed during the service), but it was an opportunity to remind ourselves of the family that exists for us at camp even after we leave, as we get ready to say goodbye.
+Yes, it may sound like one of our favorite High School Musical songs (which was, indeed, performed during the gathering), but it was an opportunity to remind ourselves of the family that exists for us at camp even after we leave, as we get ready to say goodbye.

 Forever friendship is a an undeniably powerful, recurring aspect of camp.
 Just listen to a few of our songs: “And when we say farewell, it shall not mean goodbye.
 The spark we lit at Rockbrook we know in ages ne’er will die;” “Turn around and we are strangers, turn around and we are friends, turn around and we are sisters forever to be.”

 An important part of this connection between Rockbrook girls that was talked about in chapel is that we don’t have to see each other that often to maintain this bond.
-Also, because of the shared treasured experiences that we’ve all had, sometimes we don’t need to know each other very well at first to feel like sisters.
+Also, because of the shared treasured experiences that we’ve all had at this overnight camp, sometimes we don’t need to know each other very well at first to feel like sisters.
 For instance, I’m thrilled to meet Rockbrook girls at reunions or run into them outside of camp, because I know that this person just gets it.
 Without being particularly similar at all, there’s a little spark when you’re together and you both know you’re on the same team.
 Like a camper said during chapel, “After you leave camp, you know there’s a Rockbrook family who’s always going to have your back.”

 But don’t just take my word for it!
 Read a speech from one of our older campers, Annie, who was selected by her counselors to speak about the theme: